stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 introduced `Traversable` to Haskell, is a highly recommended read:
 [The Essence of the Iterator Pattern](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/iterator.pdf)

+The *base* library provides an extended version of the state monad in module `Control.Monad.State`.
+We will look at this in more detail when we talk about monad transformers.

+Here's a short summary of what we learned in this chapter:

 * Function `traverse` is used to run effectful computations over container types without affecting their size or shape.
 * We can use `IORef` as mutable references in stateful